 There are more streaming video services today than TV stations I could watch as a kid.
 I lived between Phoenix and Tucson, Arizona and I could watch TV stations from both.
 It still added up to only 10, which included one UHF station (the rest were VHF).

-Like traditional cable TV, there can be hundreds of “channels” and yet nothing to watch.
-Pluto TV, for example, has multiple channels on its streaming video service.
+Like traditional cable TV, there can be hundreds of “channels” on streaming video services and yet nothing to watch.

 The streaming video services I’m talking about are those that are based in the United States or where the United States seems to be the primary market.
 Other countries have their own.
-I can watch iflix and a few other service when I’m in the Philippines.
-Iflix is actually based in Malaysia.
+I can watch iflix (based in Malaysia) and a few other services when I’m in the Philippines.
 I can also watch the limited Netflix service (unless I spring for an expensive VPN to watch the USA version).

 Some of the streaming video services are subscription-based and some are free, with advertisements.
-I don’t think I can list them all, but these are the ones I’ve found:
+I don’t think I can list all of them, but these are the ones I’ve found so far: